 Twenty-Two area businesses, 16 LACC programs and 2 Colleges provided hands-on activities engaging these students.

 This event gave the students the opportunity to experience career choices and participate in activities from the businesses and LACC programs.
 Students were able to talk to business representatives and the LACC instructors about job opportunities and education in each field.

-All items donated will be taken to the Livingston County Food Pantry on Monday, November 17.
+All collected items were donated to the Livingston County Food Pantry.